motiapp/docker-test/README.md

 6) In the browser change path to `/google`.
 No response is returned and the server will eventually time out.

 7) Alternatively you can enter the container using `docker exec -it demo bash` and then try `curl -v https://www.google.com`.

+Fix: if you don't use **docker-compose** and use the **docker run** syntax the issue goes away.
+Command: `docker run -it -p 3000:3000 --name demo-app-run demo-express-app`